Kazade/simulant-engine/documentation/ide_setup.md

 # IDE Setup

 Code completion and navigation are a must for large projects.
 Since Simulant provides its entire suite of includes and libraries, there is minimal configuration needed to setup your development environment.
 After generating a new project with `simulant start <your project name>` you should be able to build your project successfully.
-In order for your local tools to be able to look up Simulant types and methods, only three lines in the `CMakeLists.txt` file at the root of your project needs to be changed.
+In order for your local tools to be able to look up Simulant types and methods, three lines in the `CMakeLists.txt` file at the root of your project need to be changed.
 Update the following lines to match the configuration below:

 ```cmake
 SET(SIMULANT_INCLUDE_FOLDER "<absolute path to project>/libraries/linux-x64-gcc/include" CACHE STRING "Specify the path to the Simulant includes")